Chocolate Peanut Butter Muffins

 Instructions

-• Preheat your oven to 375 and line a muffin pan with paper liners.
+- Preheat the oven to 375ºF and line a standard muffin pan with paper liners.

-• Bake on 375º Fahrenheit for 12-14 minutes or until a fork comes out clean.
+- Bake in the preheated oven for 12-14 minutes or until a toothpick comes out clean.
+Let the muffins cool before removing from muffin tin.

 Notes